 AT&T Internet price changes after 12 months

-AT&T applies a flat $20 discount to fiber internet-only plans, and a flat $10 discount to DSL or IPBB plans.
+AT&T applies a flat $10 per month discount to DSL or IPBB plans.

 Fed up with AT&T price increases?
 Switch providers today.